dagmarvelez/HotorCold/README.md

 HotorCold
 =========

-This is a cool guessing game.
+This is a cool guessing fame.